-I love using plant stands to elevate plants from the floor, but still let them stand alone, tall and robust.
-This works great with larger plants, that are potentially a little shorter.
-You can raise them from the ground, but still give them their own distinct area.
-Whether that be in an otherwise empty corner, or more integrated with the furniture in the room.
+I love using plant stands to elevate plants from the floor but still let them stand alone, tall, and robust.
+This works great with larger plantsthat are potentially a little shorter.
+You can raise them from the groundbut still give them their own distinct area, whether in an otherwise empty corner or more integrated with the furniture in the room.

 3. Beside the Couch

-If you happen to have a side of the couch that doesn’t have a table on the end of it, placing a plant there can be a great way to frame the couch and make it feel like a cozy haven.
-A standing plant can even create some visual privacy, if you want to create a little reading nook or area to write.
+If you happen to have a side of the couch that doesn’t have a table on the end, placing a plant there can be a great way to frame the couch and make it feel like a cozy haven.
+A standing plant can even create some visual privacy if you want to create a little reading nook or area to write.

 1. On A Side Table

 If you have a purely aesthetic fireplace, turn it into a home for plants.
 Use larger plants for the base and smaller plants for the mantle.
-Even if your fireplace is functional, medium sized plants can fit on the mantle and drape down over the edges, accentuating the fireplace while giving the long tendrils of the plant space to breathe and fall down naturally.
-The armoir, on the other hand, can also be a great spot for a medium sized plant.
+Even if your fireplace is functional, medium-sized plants can fit on the mantle and drape down over the edges, accentuating the fireplace while giving the long tendrils of the plant space to breathe and fall down naturally.
+The armoire, on the other hand, can also be an excellent spot for a medium-sized plant.
 You can mix the plant with books, small sculptures, bowls, or anything else you like to decorate with.
-This is a lot of fun, because you can always play with the arrangement and design.
-It’s a low cost easy way to tweak and make updates to your home!
-Intentional displays of plants and art are becoming a huge trend in minimal decor, and with reason: You can take a few treasured items you really care about, blending them together into a composition that itself becomes art.
+This is a lot of fun because you can always play with the arrangement and design.
+It’s a low-cost, easy way to tweak and make updates to your home!
+Intentional displays of plants and art are becoming a huge trend in minimal decor, and with reason: You can take a few treasured items you care about, blending them into a composition that becomes art.

 3. Hanging From the Ceiling

 Plants of all sizes have different visual weights.
 By selecting plants with tall leaves, you can draw the eye upwards, while a trailing plant on a high shelf will guide your gaze to the floor.
-Hanging plants are back in style, but it’s essential to find the best spot.
+Hanging plants are back in style, but finding the best spot is essential.
 Don’t hang a plant where tall guests can bump their heads.
 Be sure the plant is safely anchored, preferably not above a walkway or easy chair.
 You’ll also need to water the plant, so consider how the pot drains.
 Use your imagination.
 If you have space, set plants on the rungs of an old ladder or on top of a cupboard.
-Remember that heat rises so plants in high spots may require more water.
+Remember that heat rises, so plants in high spots may require more water.
 This keeps their floor and walls from being visually overcrowded, and the hanging plants serve as a nice contrast to the dark beams and exposed brick.
 I also love the kitchen cut-out here—and how its ledge has become yet another spot for plants.

 1. On the Coffee Table